Ready to Buy?

 You Need Money.
 As the Buyer, you will need to get with your bank or a lender such as a loan broker.
 They will be able to analysis your financial condition to determine whether or not you are eligible for a loan and how much you can borrow.
 If you can borrow $400,000 that does not mean that is how much you need to spend.
 I recommend that if you are young and just starting a career then buy something using the maximum you can afford.
 If that means the amount you can borrow, then go for it and borrow it.
 If you are an older buyer then be conservative and only borrow and use an amount with a monthly payment you feel comfortable with.
 Remember, in addition to the Principle and Interest monthly payment you need to include a monthly payment for Real Estate Taxes and Insurance.
 The infamous PITI payment.
 (It's a pity you have to pay it)

 The Search Begins.
 Once you know what you want to spend, you need to find the home you want.
 Look at schools, local towns or cities, crime in your neighborhood and everything else you can think of.
 Your Broker can help here.
-Having access to the internet, you can actively search on our site, Realtor.com for your home.
+Having access to the internet, you can actively search at www.oldtrealty.com.
 If you find a home you like, let your Broker know right away.
 They can find additional information about the property that you do not have access to.
 They can arrange a viewing for you, too.
 You may find a home on the first day or it may take you 6 months.
+Patience does pay off.

 Remember, DO NOT BUY anything on credit while searching.
 This can and has wrecked a persons ability to buy.
 One couple were within a couple of weeks to closing and they decided to buy some new furniture, on credit, for their new home.
 This purchase changed their allowed loan limit and they could not buy the home.
 Discouraging for all.